xt0fer/ZeeVM/README.md

 ### What do I do?

-Just like in https://github.com/xt0fer/Snowman, your job is to add `multiply` and `divide` to the VM so it can handle code generated from your modified `snowman` compiler.
+Just like in https://github.com/xt0fer/Snowman, your job is to add `multiply`, `divide` and `mod` to the VM so it can handle code generated from your modified `snowman` compiler.

 Make it so that anything you add to `snowman` gets supported here in `ZeeVM`.